 Here is a video of the Descendents performing “Everything Sucks” at the 2015 It’s Not Dead Fest

 For most students, spring break is time spent with family and friends or planning road trips, especially when you live 14 hours away from home.
 Sure, I was coming home for break to visit with family, but I was really coming back to see The Bouncing Souls.

 On the night of the show, as a mass of people shuffled inside The Roxy- which is actually bigger than expected- I made my way to the front of the stage.
 I was totally psyched for the show to start.
 There seemed to be a certain energy in the air, as sweaty bodies smashed together, trying to get a good view.
 Fans made small talk, and people began to chant the lyrics to “Ole.”
 Continue reading “The Bouncing Souls at The Roxy”

-Here’s a google map of concert venues in Southern California that I go to for punk shows.
+Here’s a google map of concert venues in Southern California that I’ve gone to for punk concerts.

 Over 20,000 people attended the It’s Not Dead Fest on October 10, 2015.
 With an epic lineup that included Bad Religion, NOFX, The Descendents, and so many more bands, the fest brought back punk from the 90’s.
 I got to see Less Than Jake and The Bouncing Souls for the first time.